Fort National

 The fort was originally called Fort Royal.
 In 1789 the fort's name became Fort d'Îlette or Républicain, then Fort Impérial and, after 1870, Fort National.

 History

 Origins

 The fort stands on l'Îlette rock.
 This was originally the site of a beacon that was lit at night to act as a lighthouse. Îlette was also a place of public executions for the seigniory of Saint Malo, which burnt criminals there.
-Latter a gallows occupied the site.
+Later a gallows occupied the site.
 A model in Saint-Malo's history museum suggests that a battery may have occupied the site before the erection of the Vauban fort.

 Vauban

 The engineer Siméon Garangeau built the fort following Vauban's plans, and on the orders of King Louis XIV.
 Construction seems to have taken from 1689 to 1693.
 The fort augmented the defences of the city, and was part of a chain of fortifications that stretched from Fort-la-Latte to Pointe de la Varde.

 The original fort was a rectangle, built of granite, with two half bastions at the south, protecting the gate.
 A drawbridge gave access across a dry moat.
 Inside the fort there is a long building that contained quarters for the officer and troops, and equipment rooms.